Lcariota/SWE_Project/README.md

 # SWE_Project
-2023 Intro to SWE project
+Welcome to the project repository for Team 2 and our 2023 Introduction to SWE project!